These Banana Oatmeal Muffins are easy to make and full of flavor and texture. They are perfect for breakfast or snacking.

 Notes

-- Use very ripe medium to large size bananas.
+- Use very ripe bananas.
 The peel should have lots of brown spots and the bananas should mash easily.

 - When measuring flour, don't overpack the measuring cup.
-Fluff up flour first with a spoon or scoop and then gently scoop it into the measuring cup and then level the cup.
+Fluff up flour with a spoon or scoop, and then gently scoop it into the measuring cup and then level the cup.

-- The batter may be a bit dry if bananas were not ripe or on the smaller size.
+- The batter may be a bit dry if bananas are not fully ripe.

 - If batter is too dry add 1-2 tablespoons of milk.

-- Use old fashioned oatmeal or quick oatmeal.
+- Use old fashioned oats or quick oatmeal.
 Steel cut oats do not work for this recipe.

 Nutritional Disclaimer: